RashedulHaqueRasel1/Asia-Adventure/README.md

 # Asia Adventure Tourist Spot Management Website

 Welcome to the Asia Adventure Tourist Spot Management Website!
-This web application allows users to explore, add, and manage tourist spots across Asia.
+This web application allows users to explore, add, and manage Asian tourist spots.
 [Link](https://asiaadventure-rasel.surge.sh/)

 ## Features

-1. **Home:** The landing page of the website, providing an overview and navigation options.
+1. **Home:** The website's landing page provides an overview and navigation options.
 2. **All Tourist Spots:** Browse through a comprehensive list of tourist spots in Asia.
 3. **Add Tourist Spot:** Contribute by adding new tourist spots to the database.
 4. **My List:** Create and manage a personalized list of favorite tourist spots.
 5. **Login:** Access personalized features by logging into your account.
 6. **Registration:** New users can register for an account to unlock full website access.

+## Technology Used

+- Git
+- Express.js
+- React.js
+- Tailwind CSS
+- Swiper.js
+- SweetAlert
+- Daisy UI
+- Meraki UI
+- React Router Dom
+- React Hook Form
+- React Icon
+- Axios

 ## Dependencies